-And in the city centre, a great Christmas fair will fill Spikersuppa with delicacies and crafts, a Christmas workshop for children, a Ferris wheel and various entertainments.
+In the city centre, a great Christmas fair will fill Spikersuppa from 18 November to 30 December with delicacies and crafts, a Christmas workshop for children, a Ferris wheel, and various entertainments.
 Here’s what that looked like a few years ago.

 If you look a bit further ahead, there are plenty of Christmas fairs popping up all around the country.
-Here are four highlights.
+Here are six highlights.

-A visit to the open air museum Maihaugen in Lillehammer this weekend is bound to tune your every sense into early cozy Christmas cheer mode.
+A visit to the open air museum Maihaugen in Lillehammer during the first weekend of Advent is bound to tune your every sense into early cosy Christmas cheer mode.

-The museum’s traditional Christmas market features decorated houses ranging from the Middle Ages to the 1950s along with Christmas workshops, gingerbread baking, puppet shows, woodcarving, Christmas card photography and more than 120 stalls selling a variety of local wares.
+The museum’s traditional Christmas market features decorated houses ranging from the Middle Ages to the 1950s along with Christmas workshops, gingerbread baking, puppet shows, woodcarving, Christmas card photography, and more than 100 stalls selling a variety of local wares.

-Drop by on Saturday, and you can tag along for the wandering theatrical experience “Det lyser i stille grender”, which takes full advantage of the historical surroundings of Norway’s biggest open air museum.
+Drop by between Christmas and New Year’s Eve, and you can tag along for the wandering theatrical experience “Silent night – a walk through Norwegian Christmas traditions”, which takes full advantage of the historical surroundings of Norway’s biggest open air museum.